 SUM4505 – Capitalism, Corruption and the Climate Crisis

-This course, led by the 2019-2020 Arne Næss professor Eva Joly, will explore the dark underside of globalization by focusing on concrete cases of abuses of social and environmental rights.
+This course - led by Eva Joly (the former Arne Næss professor) and Nina Witoszek (project leader of the Arne Næss Programme at SUM) - will explore the dark underside of globalization by focusing on concrete cases of abuses of social and environmental rights.

 Eva Joly is the legendary Norwegian-French judge known for her struggle against corruption of powerful multinational companies, as well as her environmental engagement.
 She is the former candidate for the President of France, and is now a parliamentarian in the European Green Party.